zzzhhh-320/n3_m32/README.md

 # n3_m32
-This repository provides an adapted Weifang-inspired real-farm case dataset for MOSWRF, together with benchmark results and the globally non-dominated solution set.
+This repository provides an Weifang real-farm case dataset for MOSWRF, together with benchmark results and the globally non-dominated solution set.